Abdull-Kudus/Student-finance-tracker/README.md

 ## License

 This project is open source and available for educational purposes.
-Feel free to use it :)
+Feel free to use it.

 ---

 **Built by Abdul Kudus for finance enthusiasts | October 2025**